Art therapy: Post-traumatic stress disorder

 Art therapy may alleviate trauma-induced emotions, such as shame and anger.
 It is also likely to increase trauma survivors' sense of empowerment and control by encouraging children to make choices in their artwork.
 Art therapy in addition to psychotherapy offered more reduction in trauma symptoms than just psychotherapy alone.

 Art therapy may be an effective way to access and process traumatic memories that were encoded visually in clients.
 Through art therapy, individuals may be able to make more sense of their traumatic experiences and form accurate trauma narratives.
 Gradual exposure to these narratives may reduce trauma-induced symptoms, such as flashbacks and nightmares.
 Repetition of directives reduces anxiety, and visually creating narratives helps clients build coping skills and balanced nervous system responses.
 This has been proven effective only in long-term art therapy interventions.

 The ways in which art therapy addresses trauma can be summarized as: The process of making the artwork is a challenge that involves multiple cognitive, emotional, and physical factors.

 Depression

-"Depression is considered a mood disorder characterized by distorted or inconsistent emotional states that interfere with an individual's ability to function".
-Since art therapy was originated in the psychotherapy field, just like the other mental health-related issues, art therapy has been a new technique used to help individuals with depression and anxiety.
-Art therapy is not limited to traditional art media, it can range across painting, dancing, writing, knitting, etc.

-Art can be a powerful tool for relieving depression symptoms because it can instill confidence, create room for expression, and foster creativity, which has been linked to decreases in anxiety, rigid behaviors, and even physical ailments, such as heart disease and cancer.
-Art allows individuals to process emotions with which they might not have known they were dealing or help express emotions they were not verbally able to communicate.
-Creativity and creation can both be capable of lending tremendous confidence to an individual, which can lift some of the symptoms of depression.